karitra/jannet/README.md

 ```
 julia> push!(LOAD_PATH, "./src" );
 ```
+Sorry for following declaration, I'm militant orthodox feminist at hart, but thats Julia convention:
 ```
 julia> using Jannet
+...
 julia> # in nn would be your brand new network
 julia> nn = FFBPNet{Float32}( [3 10 2], learningRate=pi, momentum=0.2 );